gucovip/ChatGPT-Python-Applications/README.md

 I am a Machine Learning Researcher, currently working in IBM with expertise in solving real-world problems through coding.
 Taught 20,000+ students & working professionals to crack coding interviews and land their dream job TCS, Walmart, Accenture, Cognizant.
 My research has been recognized through publications in esteemed journals such as Springer[^1] and O'Reilly[^2].

 - [computational-thinking : python](https://xiaowuc2.vercel.app/posts/computational-thinking-python) : My Python course to crack coding interviews (LeetCode).
 (Recorded / 1:1)
+- [@qxresearch](https://www.youtube.com/@qxresearch/) : Videos all about mathematics combined with coding and machine learning.
 - [Let's Have an intellectual conversation](https://www.linkedin.com/in/xiaowuc2/) : `rohitmandal814566@gmail.com`